rtrelease/Jetson-Symbolics-Neuromorphics/Mu-Editor-CPX-PulseData.md

 In further investigating the [Mu-Editor GitHub site](https://github.com/mu-editor/mu/releases), it was finally noted that a Debian standard *Mu Editor x86-64 appimage* was made available in response to user requests.
 This turned out to provide a very stabile Mu Editor installation on the Ubuntu 20.04 Xeon RTX workstation.

-After all this, it seemed possible that an *ARM64 Ubuntu Mu-Editor apt archive* might have been set up, so I tried a simple sudo apt install mu-editor on the AGX Orin.
+After all this, it seemed possible that an *ARM64 Ubuntu Mu-Editor apt archive* might have been set up, so I tried a simple
+		sudo apt install tio
+on the AGX Orin.
 It simply worked and was stabile!

 ![image](https://github.com/rtrelease/Jetson-Symbolics-Neuromorphics/assets/71346897/cb2d70b5-bcb0-4b9e-8eee-c7be7d1dd06a)